parikshit23/Generative_adversarial_networks/README.md

 # Generative_adversarial_networks

-This codes is broowed from the tensorflow tutorial on Generative Adevrsarial Networks
+This codes is borrowed from the TensorFlow tutorial on Generative Adversarial Networks

 Generative Adversarial Networks (GANs) are one of the most interesting ideas in computer science today.
 Two models are trained simultaneously by an adversarial process.
 A generator ("the artist") learns to